ansible-collections/community.hashi_vault/docs/docsite/rst/lookup_guide.rst

 All of these considerations make sense in context, but it somewhat muddles the purpose of the lookup:

 * If a response from a completely different endpoint ended up looking like a ``kv2`` response, it would return an unexpected result.
-* If you try to give the path of a ``kv2`` secret direcrly, it will not work unless you insert a ``/data/`` component into the path, in order to match the *API path* rather than the path people are usually familiar with.
+* If you try to give the path of a ``kv2`` secret directly, it will not work unless you insert a ``/data/`` component into the path, in order to match the *API path* rather than the path people are usually familiar with.
 * If you want the metadata returned along with a ``kv2`` response, you cannot get it.
 * Other features of ``kv2`` like secret versioning cannot directly be used, unless you modify the URL, which is error prone and unintuitive.
 * Getting access to the token created by the internal login, in order to re-use it, is not possible.